yuvalmGS/gigaspaces-wiki-jekyll/sbp/lowering-the-space-object-footprint.markdown

 {code}

 h2.
 The readExternal method
-The {{readExternal}} method essentially performs the opposite of the what the {{writeExternal}} method is doing.
+The `readExternal` method essentially performs the opposite of the what the `writeExternal` method is doing.
 This methods populates the indexed fields data and the byte array field data.
-Later, the remaining fields will be populated once the {{unpack}} method will be called.
+Later, the remaining fields will be populated once the `unpack` method will be called.

 {code}
 public void readExternal(ObjectInput in) throws IOException, ClassNotFoundException {